Amazon employees push for company to 'be a climate leader' to combat global warming

 Breaking News Emails

-More than 3,500 Amazon employees have signed a letter urging the e-commerce giant to take action on climate change, adding to growing activism by tech workers directed at their companies.
+More than 3,500 Amazon employees have signed a letter urging the e-commerce giant to take action on climate change, adding to growing activism by technology workers directed at their companies.

 The letter, first reported by The New York Times, is attributed to a group called Amazon Employees for Climate Justice.

 "Amazon has the resources and scale to spark the world’s imagination and redefine what is possible and necessary to address the climate crisis.
-We believe this is a historic opportunity for Amazon to stand with employees and signal to the world that we’re ready to be a climate leader," the group wrote in the letter.
+We believe this is a historic opportunity for Amazon to stand with employees and signal to the world that we’re ready to be a climate leader," the group wrote.

 A smaller group of Amazon employees and shareholders made a similar call in December.